turingschool/curriculum/source/topics/devops/backing_up_and_restoring_a_database.markdown

 ## Getting Started

-We will be using the [storedom](https://github.com/JumpstartLab/storedom) repository for these exercises.
+We will be using the [storedom](https://github.com/JumpstartLab/storedom) Rails application for these exercises.
 Start by cloning this repository:

 {% terminal %}
 $ git clone git@github.com:JumpstartLab/storedom.git